riyathakur15/grocery-management-system/README.md

 This is a console-based project using Core java.
-It consist of Excepton handling,Inheritance,Polymorphism,Abstraction and Encapsulation.
+It consist of Exception handling,Inheritance,Polymorphism,Abstraction and Encapsulation.